julien-sobczak/blog-astro/src/content/read/2016/2016-10-12-the-mind-map-book.md

 headline: "The only reference (a little too verbose) you need to discover Mind Mapping and apply it successfully to your best advantage"
 note: 15
 stars: 3
-tags: ['learning', 'productivity', 'self-help']
+tags: [learning, productivity]
-unofficialTags: []
+topics: [self-help, memory]
-cover: "/posts_resources/covers/the-mind-map-book.jpg"
+bookCover: "/posts_resources/covers/the-mind-map-book.jpg"
 bookAuthors: "Tony Buzan, Barry Buzan"
 bookIsbn: '0452273226'
 ---